atul7408/Employee_Management/README.md

 Conclusion
 This Employee Management System project demonstrates key Angular concepts including routing, reactive forms, service-based data access, and UI design using Angular Material.
 The project meets the assignment requirements and is structured for further expansion and integration with a real backend if needed.

-Feel free to modify this README to match any additional changes or enhancements you implement in your project.

----

-This README should provide a comprehensive guide covering all aspects of your assignment—from